 Note that in the last example the first ‘do’ in the sentence functions as an auxiliary verb and the second ‘do’ in the phrase functions as an ordinary verb.
 So ‘do’ works both as an auxiliary and an ordinary verb.

-(4) We use to do as a shortened verb form or like a sort of ellipsis.
-We already assume the recipient knows what we’re talking about, so it’s not necessary to complete the whole phrase again.
+We use do as a shortened verb form or like a sort of ellipsis

 - Did she play tennis last night?
 Yes, she did. (instead of; ‘yes, she did play tennis…)